Castles and Palaces

 In 1450, Jack Cade stormed the castle, following his uprising that began at Sevenoaks where he and 2000 people mobbed royalist troops.
 A royal pardon was given to quell the rising and it was thought to have been suppressed.

-In 1530, Henry VIII had the castle repaired to help strengthen his defences and in 1588, Queen Elizabeth I, had repairs carried out at the time of the Armada.
+In 1530, Henry VIII had the castle repaired to help strengthen his defenses and in 1588, Queen Elizabeth I, had repairs carried out at the time of the Armada.

 Queenborough Castle Today